-We are excited to officially launch podcast lessons for elementary students!
-(Read the press release!)
-We’ve heard loud and clear the desire for audio in the elementary classroom as students are learning to read.
-These simpler stories will also help English language learners, as low as WIDA level 2, who use Listenwise to acquire language and access instructional content.
+We are excited to share our rapidly growing collection of podcasts for elementary students!
+We’ve heard loud and clear the desire for audio in the elementary classroom as students are learning to read and transitioning to reading to learn.
+These simpler stories also help English language learners at WIDA level 2 and greater to help them acquire language and access instructional content.

 Why use podcasts with elementary students?

-Our short student-friendly podcasts differ from audiobooks because they are originally composed expressly for the purpose of listening and contain real-world interviews, ambient sound, and other elements that capitalize on the power of oral communication.
+Our elementary podcasts differ from audiobooks because they are originally composed for audio (rather than print), expressly for the purpose of listening.
+Many contain interviews, ambient sound, and other audio elements that capitalize on the power of listening.

-- Teacher’s guide with instructional activities before, during, and after listening and additional vetted materials, such as paired texts
+- Teacher’s guide with instructional activities to use before, during, and after listening, as well as additional vetted materials, such as paired texts.

 - And more!

-Elementary lessons have been designed for optimal flexibility in classrooms with any computer configuration, from one-computer classrooms to one-to-one classrooms.
+Our elementary podcasts allow for flexible use in classrooms, hybrid, and remote learning.
+They can be used with any computer configuration, from one-computer classrooms to one-to-one classrooms.
 They can be used with the whole class at once, in a station-rotation model, or with students working independently on their own computers.
-Materials such as listening organizers are designed to be either printed or used online.
+Materials such as listening organizers and listening comprehension questions are designed to be either printed or used online.
 Lessons and quizzes can be assigned through Google Classroom, and quiz data can be tracked through a data dashboard.